 As a part of the Division of Student Affairs, the Office of the Dean of Students (ODOS) works with individual students, student organizations, families, and faculty members to provide information, advice, and assistance in addressing student concerns; responds to incidents involving students; and supports the overall student experience.

-The main office is located in Peabody Hall and oversees the following units located elsewhere on Grounds: Orientation & New Student Programs; Housing & Residence Life; Student Activities; Fraternity and Sorority Life; Multicultural Student Services; and several facilities, including Newcomb Hall, 1515 student center on the Corner, Ern Commons, the Student Activities Building, Runk Green Room, and others.
+The main office is located in Peabody Hall and includes the following units located elsewhere on Grounds: Orientation & New Student Programs; Housing & Residence Life; Student Engagement; Fraternity and Sorority Life; Multicultural Student Services; and several student activity spaces, including Newcomb Hall, 1515 student center on the Corner, Ern Commons, the Student Activities Building, Runk Green Room, and others.

 The Dean-on-Call program, providing 24/7 support for students and incident response within the University community, is managed from Peabody Hall, as is the Parent Help Line.
 Parents may contact the Dean-on-Call after hours by calling the University Police at 434.924.7166.
 See Key Contacts for other key phone numbers and email addresses.

 Multicultural Student Support